 Ethereum has become an essential platform for many decentralized applications.
-However, as its adoption increases, it must take up major challenges, mainly in terms of scalability and transaction costs .
-During traffic peaks, costs can reach hundreds of euros for a single transaction.
-Layer 2 solutions have been developed.
-They accelerate transactions while reducing costs.
-This article deeply explores the functioning of Layer 2, its types and associated challenges.
+However, as its adoption increases, it faces significant challenges, primarily in scalability and transaction fees .
+During traffic spikes, fees can reach hundreds of euros for a single transaction.
+To address these issues, Layer 2 have been developed.
+These solutions accelerate transactions while reducing costs.
+This article explores in depth how Layer 2 works, its different types, and the associated challenges.

 Table of contents